ErpNetDocs/tech/modules/crm/pricing/product-prices/concepts/determine-product-price.md

 ### Current product price preservation

-When more than one applicable product price remains, @@name can also consider the **Current Product Price**.
+When more than one applicable product price remains, @@name can also consider the **current Product Price**.

 If the current product price is still applicable and has the same selection priority as the newly selected product price, @@name can preserve the current product price instead of replacing it.